Elehuris Montero Player Props: Rockies vs. Mariners

-Elehuris Montero is available when the Colorado Rockies battle Marco Gonzales and the Seattle Mariners at T-Mobile Park Friday at 10:10 PM ET.
+Saturday, Elehuris Montero and the Colorado Rockies play the Seattle Mariners and George Kirby, with the first pitch at 9:40 PM ET.

-He is back in action for the first time since April 14, when he went 2-for-4 with a double and an RBI against the Cardinals.
+He returns to action for the first time since April 15, when he went 2-for-4 with a double and an RBI against the Cardinals.

 Elehuris Montero Game Info & Props vs. the Mariners